blukatdevelopment/UnchainedWorlds/Claymore/rules.md

 10-12:  General ability
 ```

-#### Commands
-You may spend grit on the following commands, which effect allies in earshot until the start of your next turn.
-- Retreat: Double movement when retreating.
-- Charge: Advantage on attack rolls.
-- Fire: Max damage on ranged attacks.
-- Hold the line: +D6 defending against melee attacks

 ### Class Abilities

 #### Weapons Training
 Gain proficiency with a new weapon, or expertise with a weapon you are proficient with.

 ## Brawler
+It's said the heart of some are touched by the icy fingers of the Crone.
+It's believed their intuitions extend a hair into the future, which is the only explanation for their reaction times.
+Whatever the truth may be, the brawler is a blur of fists and claws in combat.
+Weapons and armor only slow the brawler down, and so they forego them.
+A party which needs a plain clothes assassin, scout, or stealthy frontliner is wise to recruit a brawler.

 ### At level 1
 #### Skills
 - Unarmed
 - Athletics
 - Acrobatics
+- Insight
 - Stealth
 - Intimidation

 #### Grit
 You have 3 grit, which recovers on a rest.
-You may spend grit on the following:
+You may spend grit on the stances below.
+You may not use a stance when wearing armor, and may only have one stance active at once.
 - Striking Stance: For the next minute, your unarmed attacks cannot deal less than 3 damage.
-Stances do not stack.
 - Reactive Stance: For the next minute, you have 3 reactions each turn.
-Stances do not stack.
 - Defensive Stance: For the next minute, you have a D6 bonus defending against attacks.
-Stances do not stack.

 ### At level 2 and higher
 Roll twice on the table below for a random boon.